ayham-1/ayham.xyz/content/library/index.md

 List of books/magazines I read, this is neither a recommendation list nor endorsement.

+* Alain Deneault - Mediocracy: The Politics of the Extreme Centre
 * War Kitchen - Issue 9
 * War Kitchen - Issue 8
 * Theodore Kaczynski - Technological Slavery